 Learning to be unpopular

-Imagine you see a crowd running in one direction; they could actually be running from a threat.
+Imagine seeing a crowd running in one direction; they could be running from a threat.
 So just being a contrarian could lead you into a trap.
 The best way of avoiding a trap is to research, prepare and wait for an opportunity.
-You are under no obligation to take an opportunity, so wait for one that you are sure about.
+You are not obligated to take an opportunity, so wait for the one you are sure about.

 Contrarian trading, trading a bounce